Azure-Samples/blockchain-devkit/connect/iot/iot-central/blockchain-workbench/README.md

 changes to the configured alerts in Azure IoT Central and messages being pushed to Azure Blockchain Workbench.

-Sample Flow Table of Conten
+Sample Flow Table of Contents
 =============================

 This sample is complex and involves multiple steps.
 Below is a